CloudChi/FX-Framework/Script_Organization.md

         - Handles being called from any Context
         - Returns error if not in right Context
   - Non-Subscripts
-    - Often display any returned error to the user
+    - Often display any returned errors
     - Types:
       - Schedule
       - Export